Preserving the Recent Past 4

 • Postmodernism, Brutalism, postwar period revivals, and questions of style

-PRP4 Principal Sponsors:
+PRP4 Principal Organizers:

 in partnership with